formicalab/AFDRuleSetAssociationTemplate/README.md

 - ✅ Case-insensitive matching for "Bilanciamento" prefix

 ## Workflow

+### Step 1: Basics
-1. **Basics** - Choose subscription / resource group, select the Front Door profile and endpoint
+- Choose subscription / resource group
+- Select the Front Door profile and endpoint (with hostname shown)
+- View statistics: how many routes have load balancing configured
+- **Empty endpoint warning**: If the endpoint has no routes, a warning is displayed

+### Step 2: Associations
+- **No Bilanciamento warning**: If profile has no load balancing rulesets, an info message explains only removal is possible
-2. **Associations** - Review the current ruleset associations shown for each route, pick the load balancing ruleset to associate (or `---` to remove), and multi-select the target routes
+- Pick the load balancing ruleset to associate (or `---` to remove)
+- **Selection confirmation**: Visual confirmation shows what was selected
+- Multi-select target routes with descriptions showing:
+  - Number of rulesets per route
+  - **(has load balancing)** indicator for routes with existing Bilanciamento rulesets

+### Step 3: Review Changes
-3. **Review Changes** - Preview the operation summary, impact details, and affected routes before deployment
+Preview before deployment with:
-4. Press **Create** - The deployment runs in the background and updates every selected route

-The **Review Changes** step shows:
-- **Operation summary**: What action will be performed (replace or remove)
-- **Routes affected**: Count of routes that will be modified
+- **Operation summary** with visual icons (🗑️ remove / 🔄 replace)
-- **Impact details**: What will be preserved and what will be changed
+- **Impact details**: What will be preserved vs. changed, with route count

-- **Guidance**: Instructions for verifying changes after deployment
+### Step 4: Final Confirmation
+The final Azure Portal confirmation page displays the complete list of affected route names before deployment execution.

+## UI Features

+The wizard includes several validation and feedback features:

+**Visual Indicators:**
+- 📊 Route statistics showing load balancing configuration overview
+- 🗑️ / 🔄 Operation type icons for quick identification
+- ⚠️ Warning messages for empty endpoints or edge cases
+- ℹ️ Informational guidance throughout the workflow

+**Context-Aware Descriptions:**
+- Endpoint hostnames displayed in dropdown
+- Route descriptions show ruleset count and load balancing status
+- Selection confirmations after each major choice

+**Validation:**
+- Empty endpoint detection
+- No load balancing rulesets detection
+- Clear messaging for edge cases

 ## Known issues / work-arounds